Flavjack/GerminaR/README.md

 # GerminaR

-Packages for graphics and indexes for seed germination and ecophysiological evaluation.
+Germination indices and graphics for seed germination in ecophysiological studies.

 ### Installation

 To install this package you need package devtools:

 ```{r eval=F}
 install.packages(devtools)
 ```
 Then type:

 ```{r eval=F}
 devtools::install_github("Flavjack/GerminaR")
 ```

 ### Usage

 To load the package type in your computer:

 ```{r eval=F}